dgageot/simplelenium/README.md

 Even if Simplelenium supports PhantomJs out of the box and by default, tests can be run on Chrome or Firefox.

 Run tests with '-Dbrowser=chrome',  '-Dbrowser=firefox', '-Dbrowser=phantom_js' to
 choose which browser you want to use.

+If you choose `chrome`, Simplelenium will download [chromedriver](https://code.google.com/p/selenium/wiki/ChromeDriver) automatically for you.

+If you don't choose `phantomjs`, then you have to manually install Firefox or Chrome.
+Make sure you install them where FirefoxDriver and ChromeDriver expect them to be.
+If you used [homewbrew](http://brew.sh/) to install Chrome, like I do, ChromeDriver will figure this out.

+If you need to set the port used by ChromeDriver, use the `chromedriver.port` system property.
+The default is to use a random free port.

 ### Custom Download URL